Improving Financial Inclusion and Welfare Outcomes among Women through Savings Groups in Ghana

 In contexts with limited access to formal financial institutions, Village Savings and Loan Associations (VSLAs) could fill a gap by facilitating access to informal financial services.
-Researchers partnered with CARE to evaluate the impact of VSLAs on rural households.
+Researchers partnered with Cooperative for Assistance and Relief Everywhere (CARE) to evaluate the impact of VSLAs on rural households.
 The promotion of these groups led to an improvement in financial inclusion for participants—including, substantial increases in savings and receiving a loan.
 However, researchers did not find evidence of impacts on average consumption, business outcomes, women’s empowerment, or other welfare outcomes.

 A large number of people remain unbanked, despite the increasing reach of financial institutions and digital financial service providers.
-Without formal financial services such as credit and savings products, the rural poor face challenges to making complex financial decisions, such as investments in their farms and businesses or expenditures for unexpected events like illnesses or funerals.
+Without formal financial services such as credit and savings products, people experiencing poverty in rural areas face challenges to making complex financial decisions, such as investments in their farms and businesses or expenditures for unexpected events like illnesses or funerals.

 Context of the evaluation

-CARE, an international NGO, worked with researchers to evaluate their model of the VSLA program, which they developed in Mali in the 1990s, in five districts of Northern Ghana.
+CARE, an international non-governmental organization (NGO), worked with researchers to evaluate their model of the VSLA program, which they developed in Mali in the 1990s, in five districts of Northern Ghana.
 With help from village representatives and leaders, researchers identified 4,487 households to participate in the program.
 CARE field officers formed VSLA groups composed of eligible participants.

 Details of the intervention